MooreThreads/RetinaGS/README.md

 ### Multi-node Training

 Shell scripts for starting or stopping multi-node training are available in the multi_node_cmds/ directory.
+Please ensure that the inter-machine communication for torchrun is functioning properly (like InfiniBand).
 <br>